Future tech: Moonshots

 Radical technologies could transform industries, economies and societies

 It’s a radical technology that could bring sweeping changes to our lives and help tackle global challenges.
-While moonshots start at a low market size, their disruptive nature means there is the potential for high growth.
+While moonshots generally start at a low market size, their disruptive nature means there is the potential for high growth.
 Here are some worth keeping an eye on.

 Greater energy density and quicker charging are critical to meet the surge in demand to fuel electric vehicles.
 Solving this will require a technological breakthrough — and potential alternatives such as solid state and sodium ion batteries are being developed to answer the need.